-We’ve assembled arguably one of the finest list of speakers to present in Australia within the vestibular rehabilitation field.
+We’ve assembled arguably one of the finest list of speakers within the vestibular rehabilitation field.
 International speakers including Prof Sue Whitney (University of Pittsburgh) and Prof Michael Schubert (The Johns Hopkins University), as well as home grown leaders with Prof Americo Migliaccio and Prof Stephen Lord.
 The conference is focussed on translating the latest research, much of which is undertaken by the presenters themselves, into usable clinical applications for better patient outcomes.

-We have packed in many of the topics in 2.5 days that are frequently requested including advances in VOR adaptation, balance and gait, BPPV and concussion.
+We’re now offering a substantial online event sharing the latest research and clinical gems on VOR adaptation, balance and gait, BPPV, virtual reality and psychological aspects.
 Additionally we have added a post-conference workshop on vestibular testing, interpretations and case-studies.

 Is this conference for you?

-– You’re a Medical or specialist Doctor, Physiotherapist, Chiropractor, Osteopath, Occupational Therapist, Audiologist, or researcher looking at improving your clinical competency in managing patients with vertigo, dizziness, poor balance, vestibular hypofunction, concussion, migraines and more
+– You’re a Medical or specialist Doctor, Physiotherapist, Chiropractor, Osteopath, Occupational Therapist, Audiologist, or researcher looking at improving your clinical competency in managing patients with vertigo, dizziness, poor balance, vestibular hypofunction and anxiety

 – You’re a new graduate or experienced practitioner, either with little to no experience in neurology and vestibular rehabilitation

-– You desire to make a big difference in your clinic nd community with a growing number of patients suffering persistent dizziness, acute vertigo, concussion migraines and falls
+– You desire to make a big difference in your clinic and community with a growing number of patients suffering persistent dizziness, acute vertigo and falls

 – Looking at enhancing your standard vestibular rehabilitation therapies